The 21st Century Museum of Contemporary Art4.8

 The 21st Century Museum of Contemporary Art, located near the famous Kenrokuen garden, is attracting visitors with its distinctive architectural design.
 The circular building of 113m in diameter is surrounded by three streets and entered from four directions, without a facade or main gate.
 The overall use of glass walls provides transparency and openness, and there are many public spaces such as a library and lecture rooms, making the site a new 'town square'.

-In the public spaces are some permanent installations such as Leandro Erlich's "Swimming Pool", which looks like a real pool with people apparently walking underwater.
-Temporary exhibitions showcase leading contemporary artists from Japan and abroad in innovative installations.
+In the public spaces, there are some permanent exhibitions such as Leandro Erlich's "Swimming Pool", which looks like a real pool with people apparently walking underwater.
+Special exhibitions showcase leading contemporary artists from Japan and abroad in innovative installations.
 Museum admission is free, but special exhibitions are ticketed.